 To correct all of the P/P output issues on the LFO5A board I downloaded this Dave Kendell mod schematic to correct, as part of the invaluable forum page for the LFO. (the original forum is gone, this is a copy)

-This is built for the LFO5A as a daughterboard but is generic enough that I figure it can used for any reasonable audio or DC gain up/gain down or buffering need.
+This is built for the LFO5A as a daughterboard but overall the design is generic and modular enough that I figure it can used for reasonable audio or DC gain up/gain down or buffering solutions as they come up.

 For this one here is the board: